 - Medical monitoring throughout the process, which keeps your loved one safe and strong

 - Family therapy that lets you come in for healing, self-care, and to learn how to become part of a support system

 What Happens When a Loved One Isn’t Ready to Get Help?

 Don’t enable addiction.
 Rather than helping out with money, get information about detox and support for sobriety.
 Sometimes, it’s hard for someone to ask for help.
 When you offer a clear path from drug abuse to care, your loved one is more likely to take it.

-A good example is the programs at Serenity House Detox.
-If there are signs of drug addiction that worry you, talk to the expert therapists there.
-Dial 866-294-5306 today to learn more about the options.
+A good example is the detox programs at Serenity House Detox & Recovery.
+If there are signs of drug addiction that worry you, you can talk to our expert medical detox staff.
+Contact Serenity House Detox & Recovery Florida at 866.294.5306, or contact us at your earliest convenience to learn more about the options.